 A. Chevrolet backs it with a 100,000-mile/8-year Battery and Voltec™ Component Warranty†.
 In addition to the battery, the warranty covers the thermal management system, charging system and electric drive components.

 A. Currently the federal government offers up to a $7,500 tax credit when you purchase a qualified plug-in electric vehicle such as Volt†.
-People who buy a residential charging station may also receive up to a $1,000 tax rebate†.
+People who buy a residential charging station may also receive up to a $1,000 tax credit†.
 Individual states may offer incentives on top of those as well.
-Check to see what's offered where you live.

 * The Manufacturer's Suggested Retail Price excludes destination freight charge, tax, title, license, dealer fees and optional equipment.
 Click here to see all Chevrolet vehicles' destination freight charges.